 How to find out if someone is a co-decision-maker?

-When we are notified about a co-decision-making agreement, we will review it and provide the person and their co-decision-maker with a certified copy of the agreement.
-This will confirm that the co-decision-maker has the legal authority to make certain decisions together with the person.
-The certified copy will be able to be requested by anyone who has dealings with the co-decision-maker.
+When we are notified about a co-decision-making agreement, we review it and check that it meets legal requirements before we register it.
+We provide the person and their co-decision-maker with a certified copy of the agreement.
+This confirms that the co-decision-maker has the legal authority to make certain decisions together with the person.
+The certified copy can be requested by anyone who has dealings with the co-decision-maker.

-Certain people and organisations, like banks, lawyers and doctors, will be able to search this register.
-Family members and carer may also ask to search to register if they have a good reason to do so.
-We will be able to confirm that an agreement is in place.
-We will also be able to give them a certified copy of the agreement.
+Certain people and organisations, like banks, lawyers and doctors, can search this register.
+Family members and carers may also ask to search to register if they have a good reason to do so.
+We can confirm that a co-decision-making agreement is in place.
+We can also give them a certified copy of the agreement.